aiven/aiven-docs/docs/platform/howto/add-storage-space.md

   performance optimization.
 - If there is an ongoing maintenance update, you cannot add storage until the update is completed.

-It is unlikely that any performance degradation from additional disk storage would be noticeable in your clients, but it is possible.

 :::note[Pricing]